Shabnamchoudhury/Shabnamchoudhury.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "An ensemble approach for the detection and classification of mixed pixels of remotely sensed images."
+title: "An ensemble approach for the detection and classifiction of mixed pixels of remotely sensed images"
 collection: publications
 permalink: /publication/2015-10-01-paper-title-number-3
 excerpt: ''